 Moreover, the issue of efficiency is fundamental in finance.
 Fama (1970) provides an early, definitive statement of this position suggesting that stock prices could be well approximated by a random walk model and that changes in stock returns were basically unpredictable.
 In general terms, market efficiency means that prices "fully reflect all the available information" (Fama, 1970, p 383).
 Efficiency is defined at three different levels, according to the level of information reflected in the prices.
 Three levels of the efficiency market hypothesis (EMH) are expressed as follows: weak-form, semi-strong and strong form.
 The "Weak" form asserts that all price information is fully reflected in asset prices, in the sense that current price changes cannot be predicted from past prices.
-The implication of the weak-form of efficiency is the random walk hypothesis, which indicates that successive price changes follow the random walk hypothesis, which indicates that successive price changes are random and serially independent.
-The "Semi-strong" form suggests that no profits can be made even when all public information can be used for trading.
+The implication of the weak-form of efficiency is the random walk hypothesis, which indicates that successive price changes follow the random walk hypothesis, which indicates that successive price changes follow the random walk hypothesis, which indicates that successive price changes for trading.
 The semi-strong-form of efficiency implies that neither fundamental analysis nor technical analysis will be able to reliably produce excess returns.
 The "Strong" form postulates that prices fully reflect information even if some investors or group of investors have a monopolistic access to some information.
 Therefore, no one can have advantage on the market in predicting prices since there is no data that would provide any additional value to the investors.